 I feel that if a country elects a president or prime minister who does not protect or speak up for the women of that country, then the women will be forced to unite and rise up to do the vital work of protecting themselves, themselves.
 I feel that is at the core of all of this.
 And I stand in solidarity with all courageous people coming forward and speaking up.
 Solidarity with people who were posting #metoo I apologise for not writing until now, but I have been here watching, listening, reading and feeling it.
 I think that this is permitted.
 We don't have to join in and do all the remembering, all the bravery, all the time.
 It is like dominoes, I mean where do we start, where do we begin when we write and share this hashtag #metoo

-Does it start with our aunties whispering in the kitchen, the secrets of our families, the nightmares of childhood, the dirty old man down the lane, the flasher in the park, the headmaster that put you over his knee and spanked your naked bum, the teenage rebellion, the drunken mistakes you still blame yourself for, the casting couch, those auditions, the advances from your bosses and your superiors, an inappropriate doctor, the sleazy cab drivers, that encounter in that hotel room, those blokes in that train carriage, that man following you home, those kerb crawlers, that time you woke up in the wrong place with your clothes inside out.
+How do we begin?
+Where do we begin?
+Does it start with memories of aunties whispering in the kitchen, the secrets of our families, the nightmares of childhood, the dirty old man down the lane, the flasher in the park, the headmaster that put me over his knee and spanked my naked bum, my teenage rebellion, the drunken mistakes we still blame ourselves for - when looking back now, maybe we were being taken advantage of - the casting couch, those auditions, the advances from bosses and superiors, an inappropriate doctor, the sleazy cab drivers, that strange encounter in that hotel room, those blokes in that train carriage, that man following us home, those kerb crawlers, those times we woke up in the wrong place with our clothes wrong.
 I don't know where to begin but once I start pulling this thread, I don't know where to stop, and I feel like I'm unravelling.
 I know I'm not alone in feeling like this right now.

 NEW BOOK NEWS